svm-zhang/AGOUTI/README.md

 This will produce a scaffoled assembly in FASTA format, and a updated gene models in GFF3 format.
 All files (including the intermediate files) will be stored under a directory specified by `-outdir`, "example" in this case.

-**Note** AGOUTI does not need header information from the BAM file.
-So `-h` needs not to be specified.

 ## Prepare Inputs

 Assuming you have a dataset of paired-end RNA-seq reads, `example.1.fq` and `example.2.fq`, and an initial assembly generated from an assembler of your favorite, `example.fasta`.
 You will first need to map the RNA-seq data against the assembly using a short-reads mapper, such as BWA.
 For example,